-Key implications and risks in line w ith the risk appetite statement where applicable: Clinical and Quality The QIP details activities to mitigate against identified clinical risks Chinical and Quality including deliverables relating to medicines management, improving patient outcomes for bariatric and mental health patient groups, and how the organisation learns from reportable incidents, risks and • complaints.
+Key implications and risks in line w ith the risk appetite statement where applicable: Clinical and Quality The QIP details activities to mitigate against identified clinical risks including deliverables relating to medicines management, improving patient outcomes for bariatric and mental health patient groups, and how the organisation learns from reportable incidents, risks and complaints.
 Additionally, the development of a Trust Quality and Clinical strategy will set the direction and organisational approach to managing clinical and quality risks.
 Performance There may be risk to Trust performance if activities within the QIP are not delivered to time, or they do not have the anticipated impact on operational functions to improve performance.
 This needs to be continually reviewed and understood to maintain sustainability.
 Financial n/a Workforce Governance and Well-led The QIP Board is a subcommittee of the Trust Board which meets monthly.
 It will provide a report to formal Trust Board meetings on progress Reputation There may be a reputational risk if the Trust does not deliver against the QIP in making effective changes that result in meeting the standards required by the CQC and other stakeholders.
-Other This paper supports the achieveme nt of the following Quality Improvement Plan Workstreams: Making the London Ambulance Activities within the QIP will lead in due course to achievement of Service a great place to work this objective.
+Other This paper supports the achieveme ent of the following Quality Improvement Plan Workstreams: Making the London Ambulance Activities within the QIP will lead in due course to achievement of Service a great place to work this objective.
 Achieving Good Governance Activities within the QIP will lead in due course to achievement of this objective.
-Improving Patient Experience Activities within the QIP will lead in due course to achievement of Incompanies Continues and and this objective.
-Improving Environment and Resources Activities within the QIP will lead in due course to achievement of Taking Pride and Responsibility this objective.
-Activities within the QIP will lead in due course to achievement of raking i ride and hesponsibility this objective.
-1 0 0
+Improving Patient Experience Activities within the QIP will lead in due course to achievement of this objective Improving Environment and this objective.
+Activities within the QIP will lead in due course to achievement of Resources this objective.
+Taking Pride and Responsibility Activities within the QIP will lead in due course to achievement of this objective.